g4urav1/basic-chatbot/README.md

 # Basic Chatbot

-This is a simple ChatGPT-style chatbot frontend built with React and Vite.
+A simple ChatGPT-style chatbot frontend made with React and Vite.

-The project focuses on the user interface.
-It has a sidebar, navigation bar, login/sign up modal, and a message input box.
-Right now, it does not connect to a real AI model.
-When a message is sent, it is handled on the frontend only.
+This project is mainly focused on frontend UI practice.
+It has a chat layout, sidebar, login modal, navigation, and a message input box.

+Right now, this project does not have a real chatbot backend or AI response system.

 ## Features

-- ChatGPT-style layout
+- ChatGPT-style user interface
-- Sidebar for desktop and mobile screens
+- Responsive sidebar
+- Login modal UI
-- Login and sign up modal UI
+- Login and logout UI states
 - Message input box
-- Different UI for logged-in and logged-out views
+- Icon-based UI
-- Responsive design
+- Frontend routing
-- Icons used from Lucide React

 ## Tech Stack